fusion-stud10s/pocketvance-launcher/README.md

-# pocketvance-launcher
+# PocketVance Launcher

-A batch-developed Minecraft launcher, super lean and forces the execution of any version (if it's at least 75%+ compatible).
+A Batch-developed Minecraft launcher, super lean and designed to force the execution of almost any Minecraft version, as long as it is at least 75%+ compatible.

 # PocketVance Minecraft Launcher